For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the fun.

 For adults Go to the The Ashbrooke Boys and Shetland pages for details of free copies of online books.
 The idea is that, after what may be considered tough times, people might enjoy the content but also make suggestions for improvement – which is possible with online publications.
 Just e-mail me and I will send copies of it/them as an attachment.
+My 150th anniversary history of Sunderland RFC’s first season can be purchased via Ashbrooke Sports Club.

 If interested in my ‘revived by coronavirus’ involvement with research into ‘music of the past’ (n.b. now frightened to use the words ‘folk’ or ‘traditional’), you will find references to work in this area – past and present – scattered across the web site.
 I had a major article in a the annual Journal of the English Folk Dance and Song Society ( Folk Music Journal) in 2021 and an article on sea shanty collection in north east England in a compilation released by Ballad Partners in October 2022 .
-I have also begun to contribute to FolkLife magazine on a regular basis
+I have also begun to contribute to Folk Life magazine on a regular basis and have had articles in the last few issues

-I have had major articles published in Family Tree magazine since 2019.
-I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors with three articles published already in 2023.
+I have had major articles published in Family Tree magazine since 2019 and also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors.
 You can see these via the Genealogist web site.
-There are more in the pipeline for 2024.
+The most recent was for the 80th D Day celebration issue in June 2024 and another for Remembrance Day in November .

 Sporting History